Print Logo

 • Architecture Working Group

-Contact: Andreas Burren
+Contact: Andreas Burren, DPSS Office

-Organisation responsible for service: DPSS Office
+Organisation responsible for performance: DPSS Office

 Description of working groups [https://www.administration-numerique-suisse.ch/ueber-uns/arbeitsgruppen]